Redirects are important when webpage URLs change on your website. There are many reasons why this could happen:

 When any of these actions occur, it is important that a proper redirect is put into place.
 This ensures that the old URL continues to work for any users who find it or have it saved.

 Redirects help preserve the search engine rankings that you have built up over time and shows search engines that you responsibly manage your website.
 A failure to place or request proper redirects can leave your users frustrated with 404 errors and can cause your search engine rankings to plummet, making it harder to find your website moving forward.

 If your website is in Omni CMS, the UMC web team will manage redirects for you.
 All we need are two pieces of information:

 If you are deleting content, you may not have a new URL.
 However, we can still redirect that content to something relevant (at a minimum, your homepage).

 Email firstname.lastname@example.org with the redirect information and we will place your redirects for you.

 If your website is not in Omni CMS, you may still be able to request a redirect through Central IT.
-Email your website, old URL, and now URL to firstname.lastname@example.org and they will let you know what they are able to do.
+Email your website, old URL, and new URL to email@example.com and they will let you know what they are able to do.